Following information is from A Rutgers Cooperative Extension Fact Sheet

+All cooked foods should be reheated to 165 F., refrigerated, or frozen within 2 hours after cooking.
 In hot weather, that time limit is only 1 hour.
 Remember that the “safe” period starts after the food is cooked.
 It includes the time that the food sits before being served and the time it sits on the table while the meal is being eaten.
 This period lasts until the food is actually in the refrigerator or freezer.

 Remember to wash your hands with soap and water before handling any cooked food, especially food you store to eat later.
 Use clean utensils to handle the food, and store it in clean containers.
 Do not put food back into the same container it was in before it was cooked, unless you have carefully cleaned the container with soap and water.
 Do not place food on a counter or cutting board before refrigerating or freezing, unless you have carefully cleaned the surface beforehand.